kemitchell/writing.kemitchell.com/_posts/2015-08-15-index-card-contracts.md

 - Common Form
 - Contracts
 ---
-A few folks have asked me to explain Common Form in "non-techie" terms.
+A few folks have asked me to explain Common Form in "nontechie" terms.
 I'm more than happy to speak with those interested individually, but want to try at least one metaphor here.

 ## A Thought Experiment